Our gynaecology services are provided by a highly specialised team of medical and nursing staff.

 01925 662317

-Our WHH GAU is for women with a range of conditions and concerns including acute pelvic pain, heavy, irregular vaginal bleeding, issues related to coils or abscesses.
-We are also available to women who have concerns during early pregnancy outside of normal clinic hours.
+Our WHH Gynaecology Assessment Unit is for women with a range of conditions and concerns including acute pelvic pain, heavy, irregular vaginal bleeding, issues related to coils or abscesses.
+We are also available to women who have concerns during early pregnancy.

 Appointment is by referral only.
 Referrals can be made by GPs, midwives or through contacting NHS 111 first.
 NHS 111 can now book time slots direct with our GAU service without patients needing to go via A&E.